Ada Support

 And best of all, it creates the space for your AI agent to become what it should be: your #1 customer service employee , not a hidden cost center.

-guide to automated resolutions: customer service metric vs pricing tool
+Guide to automated resolutions: Customer service metric vs pricing tool

 As more agent platforms catch up and start introducing their own versions of AR, we put together this guide to give you the tools you need to make informed decisions about how you’re measuring the success of AI-first customer service.